British-born rabbi among at least 12 killed in gun attack on Bondi Beach

 In a message to the people of Australia, the King said he was “appalled and saddened by the most dreadful antisemitic terrorist attack”.

-Charles, who visited Bondi Beach in 2012, said in a statement: “My wife and I are appalled and saddened by the most dreadful antisemitic terrorist attack on Jewish people attending the Chanukah celebration at Bondi Beach,” his statement said.
+Charles, who is head of state in the Commonwealth nation and visited Bondi Beach in 2012, said in a statement: “My wife and I are appalled and saddened by the most dreadful antisemitic terrorist attack on Jewish people attending the Chanukah celebration at Bondi Beach,” his statement said.

 “Our hearts go out to everyone who has been affected so dreadfully, including the police officers who were injured while protecting members of their community.